Caseworkers and Visits

 Quarterly visits with a more extensive annual visit.

-The foster parent licenting worker is responsible for ensuring that the foster parents are supported and that they are in compliance with the rules for licensed foster parents.
+The foster parent licensing worker is responsible for ensuring that the foster parents are supported and that they are in compliance with the rules for licensed foster parents.

 They will meet with the foster parent on a quarterly basis.
 The fourth visit, will be done by a different person who will perform a more extensive review of the foster home in order to complete the foster home’s relicense.

-This is a new process for Embrace Families starting in 2021 and may be subject to change.
+This is a new process for Family Partnerships of Central Florida starting in 2021 and may be subject to change.

 A